 The Diocese of Juneau encompasses the southeast Alaska panhandle, a narrow strip of North America's mainland, plus the more than 1,000 islands of the Alexander Archipelago.
 The Diocese is roughly the size and shape of the State of Florida.
 Our priests serve the smallest population of any Latin Catholic diocese in the United States of America.
 As noted in the Diocese's Mission Statement Prayer, our several thousands of Catholics are "...scattered across the vast land and waters we call home."
-The majority of parishes and missions are located in cities, towns, or villages which are accessible only by air or by sea.
-In most cases, there is but one parish or mission in any town; Juneau alone has two parishes, along with the National Shrine of Saint Therese.
+Haines and Skagway have highway access to and from Canada.
+Prince of Wales Island has a highway network among its several towns and villages connecting to the parish church at Klawock.
+All other parish and mission communities are accessible from elsewhere only by air or by sea.

-If you sense a call to serve God as a priest in the Diocese of Juneau, then please contact us!
+If you sense a call to serve God as a priest in the Diocese of Juneau, then please contact us at 907-586-2227.